Maprunner/hertsway/src/posts/leg-8-verulamium-flamstead.md

 ---
 title: Leg 8 Verulamium to Flamstead
-excerpt: "In which the River Ver leads us to a Cetti's warbler and a stonechat."
+excerpt: "In which the River Ver leads us to a Cetti's warbler and a stonechat"
 name: 'leg8'
 image: leg8-stonechat.jpg
 date: 2020-11-07